chrrissoft/intents/README.md

 ## 💚💚💚💚💚 Common Intents 💚💚💚💚💚
 Intents App can request a component to perform an action an get the best candidate for that action

+Both Main App and Companion App define signature permissions to start their components.

-I think that the background work in android is maybe the most important behavior, and i love to know about it.
+I think that the comunication with components in Android development is an important behavior, and i love to know about it.
 I did enjoy a lot billing this app and I did learn a lot of things 💚.